 - Use a sunscreen daily.
 This is vitally important, regardless of the outside temperature.
 Even in cloudy weather, pesky UV rays can get through and damage your skin.
 If you live in a hot, dry climate, make sure to also drink extra water, eat foods with essential fatty acids and take fish oil to reduce the appearance of wrinkles.

 If skincare and cosmetology products have always interested you, becoming a make-up artist may be a good career move.
-Consider studying cosmetology at MTI College’s Paul Mitchell Beauty, Cosmetology and Barbering School.
+Consider studying cosmetology at Paul Mitchell Beauty, Cosmetology and Barbering School at Campus, in Sacramento.
 You will learn professional skills in hair, skin and nail care by working hands-on in the school’s guest services clinic.
 Class sizes are limited, so you will receive one-on-one attention from your instructors.
 All of them are professional hairstylists who bring their real-world expertise into the classroom.

-Call today and secure your place in the next class at Paul Mitchell the School.
+Call today and secure your place in the next class at Paul Mitchell the School at Campus.